Army Map Service: Vietnam War

-"Mapmaking provided another area for engineer innovation in Vietnam.
+Mapmaking provided another area for engineer innovation in Vietnam.
 Up to date map and topographic information were key ingredients to military operations in Vietnam, especially the placement of artillery fire.
 During the early stages of the war, artillery units normally supported ground units from fixed positions into which ground control had been extended.
 Surveys enabled the artillery to ensure the accuracy of fire, but as artillery units moved to more remote areas it became more difficult to support friendly units because surveys were lacking.
 In early 1967, Lt.
 Col. Arthur L. Benton, the former chief of the Mapping and Intelligence Section of the Engineer Sections, United States Army Vietnam, who had returned to Vietnam on temporary duty from the Army Map Service in Washington, D.C., developed a system known as photogrammetric positioning.
 By tying aerial photographs to base maps, artillery surveyors could readily obtain azimuth and location of firing positions.
-Working with the photographs and overprint of a map, aerial observers could give accurate references to targets.
-Tests proved favorable, and a system was in place after Operation Cedar Falls."
+Then, working with the photographs and overprint of a map, aerial observers could give accurate references to targets.
+Tests proved favorable, and a system was in place after Operation Cedar Falls.